-Perrot’s 1851 staging of the newly renamed ballet, The Naiad and the Fisherman was met with great success in St Petersburg.
+Perrot’s 1851 staging of the newly renamed ballet, The Naiad and the Fisherman was met with great success in Saint Petersburg.
 On the 23rd July [O.S.
-11th July] 1851, the ballet was given a special performance at Peterhof Palace for the name day of the Grand Duchess Olga Nikolaevna, daughter of Tsar Nicholas I. For this performance, a stage was erected above the waters of the lake of the Ozerky Pavilion.
+11th July] 1851, a special one-act performance of the ballet was given at Peterhof Palace for the name day of the Grand Duchess Olga Nikolaevna, daughter of Tsar Nicholas I. For this performance, a stage was erected above the waters of the lake of the Ozerky Pavilion.

 Following Perrot’s departure from Russia, Petipa later went onto stage three revivals of The Naiad and the Fisherman.
 His first revival was staged in 1867 for Ekaterina Vazem, in which Pugni composed two new variations for her.
 Petipa revived the ballet again for Eugenia Sokolova in 1874 and it was in this revival that he revised the entire ballet, with Ludwig Minkus composing new music numbers.
 Petipa’s final revival of The Naiad and the Fisherman was staged for Varvara Nikitina, with more musical revisions, this time, by Riccardo Drigo.
 The revival premièred on the 2nd October [O.S.
 20th September] 1892.